 The nonviolent disciplinary practices included in the child discipline module are: 1) explaining why a behaviour is wrong, 2) taking away privileges or not allowing him/her to leave the house, and 3) giving him/her something else to do.
 Respondents are also asked whether they believe it is necessary to use physical punishment to raise children.

 When it was first implemented in MICS3, the child discipline module was administered only to mothers/primary caregivers, who were asked whether any of the disciplinary methods covered in the module had been used by any member of the household during the month preceding the interview.
-Beginning with MICS4, the methodology was changed: Any adult household member, not just the mother or primary caregiver, can now respond to the questions on child discipline.
-This means that data on child discipline collected in MICS3 are not directly comparable with data collected in subsequent rounds for any given country.
+In MICS4 and MICS5, the methodology was changed: Any adult household member, not just the mother or primary caregiver, could respond to the questions on child discipline.
+Beginning with MICS6, the methodology was changed back and now the child discipline module appears in the questionnaires for children under five and the questionnaire for children aged 5 to 17 and is administered to mothers/primary caregivers.
+This means that data on child discipline collected in MICS4 and MICS5 are not directly comparable with data collected in MICS3 and subsequent rounds beginning with MICS6.

 In the third and fourth rounds of MICS, the standard indicator referred to the percentage of children aged 2 to 14 years who experienced any form of violent discipline (physical punishment and/or psychological aggression) within the past month.
-Beginning with the latest round of MICS (MICS5, to be completed by 2015), the age group covered was expanded to capture children’s experiences with disciplinary practices between the ages of 1 and 14 years.
+Beginning with the fifth round of MICS (MICS5), the age group covered was expanded to capture children’s experiences with disciplinary practices between the ages of 1 and 14 years.

 MICS MODULE ON CHILD DISCIPLINE